 and Windows Workflow.

-Hi, this is microsoft mvp scott allen, and this is my course on cloud architecture.
-In this course we are going to look at building systems in Microsoft auzre, distributed, resilient, scalable, highly available systems.
-I’ll show you design patterns you can use when building your services, and highlight features of Azure that can help you achieve your design goals.
-Along the way, we’ll also see how to perform load testing, use the Azure content delivery network, and create an API gateway.
-I’m assuming you’ve already watched my Azure Getting started course and are familiar with basic Azure features, because in this course we will build on that foundational knowledge, and in the next course of this series, we’ll go even further in building, deploying, and securing web applications and services.
+Course Overview (Music) Hi, this is Microsoft MVP, Scott Allen, and this is my course on Cloud Architecture.
+In this course, we are going to look at building systems in Microsoft Azure.
+Distributed, resilient, scalable, highly available systems.
+I'll show you design patterns you can use when building your services and highlight features of Azure that can help you achieve your design goals.
+Along the way, we'll see how to perform load testing, use the Azure content delivery network, and create an API gateway.
+I'm assuming you've already watched my Azure: Getting Started course and are familiar with basic Azure features, because on this course, we're going to build on that foundational knowledge.

 Architecture in the Cloud Hi, this is Scott, and welcome to my course on Cloud Patterns and Architecture.
 In this course, we will look at patterns for building scalable, resilient cloud applications, and to build the best cloud applications, we first need to understand what's available in the cloud.
 In this module I want to give you some advice on how to match your software solutions to the infrastructure and resources available inside of Azure.
 I'll show you how the various Azure services fit into the architecture of different types of systems that we might build, from applications to APIs, to the Internet of Things, and big data solutions.
 I'll assume you already have been through one of my Developing for Azure: Getting Started courses, which will give you all the fundamentals that you need for this course.
 Let's get started with a high-level overview and then we'll be ready to drill into the details.